-We are party to a credit agreement that provides us with a \$125.0 million revolving credit facility and a \$15 million sublimit for the issuance of letters of credit.
-We may use the proceeds of the revolving credit facility to provide working capital and for other general corporate purposes.
+As of October 3, 2015, we are party to a credit agreement that provides us with a \$125.0 million revolving credit facility and a \$15 million sublimit for the issuance of letters of credit.
+We may use the proceeds of the revolving credit loans to provide working capital and for other general corporate purposes.
 Generally, we may repay any borrowings under the revolving credit facility at any time, but must repay all borrowings no later than April 24, 2018.
-There were no amounts outstanding under this revolving line of credit as of April 4, 2015.
+There were no borrowings outstanding under this revolving line of credit as of October 3, 2015.

-The amount available under this revolving line of credit is reduced by certain letters of credit outstanding, which amounted to \$1.3 million as of April 4, 2015.
+The amount available under this revolving line of credit is reduced by certain letters of credit outstanding, which amounted to approximately \$2.5 million as of October 3, 2015.

-Borrowings under the revolving credit facility bear interest at a rate per annum at the election of CRA of either (i) the adjusted base rate, as defined in the credit agreement, plus an applicable margin, which varies between 0.50% and 1.50% depending on our total leverage ratio as determined under the credit agreement, or (ii) the adjusted eurocurrency rate, as defined in the credit agreement, plus an applicable margin, which varies between 1.50% and 2.50% depending on our total leverage ratio.
+Borrowings under the revolving credit facility bear interest at a rate per annum, at our election, of either (i) the adjusted base rate, as defined in the credit agreement, plus an applicable margin, which varies between 0.50% and 1.50% depending on our total leverage ratio as determined under the credit agreement, or (ii) the adjusted eurocurrency rate, as defined in the credit agreement, plus an applicable margin, which varies between 0.25% and 2.50% depending on our total leverage ratio.
 We are required to pay a fee on the unused portion of the revolving credit facility at a rate per annum that varies between 0.25% and 0.375% depending on our total leverage ratio.
-Borrowings under the credit facility are secured by 100% of the stock of certain of our U.S. subsidiaries and 65% of the stock of certain of our foreign subsidiaries, which represent approximately \$5.0 million in net assets as of April 4, 2015.
+Borrowings under the credit facility are secured by 100% of the stock of certain of our U.S. subsidiaries and 65% of the stock of certain of our foreign subsidiaries, which represent approximately \$6.5 million in net assets as of October 3, 2015.